WillAdams/gcodepreview/README.md

 Tool Number:
   tn

 Tool numbers match those of tooling sold by Carbide 3D (ob. discl., I work for them).
+Comments are included in the G-code to match those expected by CutViewer.

 Note that there is now a specific command for setting up the stock:

   setupcut(stocklength, stockwidth, stockthickness, "Top", "Lower-Left");

 (options for it match those of Carbide Create, or will eventually)

+A complete example file is: gcode_flatten.rcad